matthewrsilver/tintin-mode/README.md

 ![Highlighting of the #list command based on options.](docs/list_options_highlighting.png)

+Like commands, these options may also be abbreviated.
+So `#list animals create` above could be shortened to `#lis animals cr` as well.

 ### Variables and Functions

 Variables and function definitions and usages are highlighted under most circumstances.
 When